l2beat/l2beat/CONTRIBUTING.md

 1. Read the token definition in `packages/config/src/tokens.ts`
 2. Check if the token matches the requirements.
 3. Add your token to the list.
-The order of the tokens should be kept alphabetical.
+The order of the tokens should be kept alphabetically.

 ## Contribute research

-Each project defined in `packages/config/src/projects` described by a set of parameters (`details.parameters`).
+Each project defined in `packages/config/src/projects` is described by a set of parameters (`details.parameters`).
 Those values are a result of research conducted by the L2BEAT contributors.
 As with all research there may be mistakes, outdated information or missing data in those files.